hilbix/ptybuffer/README.md

   discards data to the frozen connect and if the connect catches up it tells it the fact.

 - Concurrent access is no problem.
-Lines are always send as full lines.
+Lines are always sent as full lines.

 - History of output is clearly defined, not just something like a window.